Why do we get the most questions asking about tomato plant problems?

-Every year millions of gardeners set out to grow their own healthy food.
-Of all the veggies grown, tomatoes seem to be most popular.
+I guess it is because every year millions of gardeners set out to grow their own healthy food.
+Of all the veggies grown, questions on growing tomato plants seem to be the most popular.

 It’s easy to understand why this is true.
 Homegrown tomatoes are always 100% tastier than those bought at the grocery store.

 It should come as no surprise that most gardeners include tomatoes in their garden, growing them in containers, hanging baskets, and other innovative, growing pursuits.

 - Learn To Recognize The Various Tomato Fruit Diseases, Pests & Other Problems Of Tomato Plants

 - 7 Common Growing Conditions Found To Reduce Tomato Plant Quality and Harvest

 - 16 Common Tomato Plant Disease Or Ailments To Watch Out For

 - 6 Solutions For Dealing With Tomato Plant Pests